 - Resource fair with NGOs, government agencies, universities, and more

 If you’re a grad student, post-doc, or have worked in conservation for three years or less, we encourage you to participate!
 Whatever your focus – biology, social sciences, medicine, economics, architecture, the law – if it has a relevance to conservation, we want to include your perspective!

 If you wish to present your work as a Talk, Speed Talk, or Poster you must submit an abstract outlining a research project that you have completed, or are currently conducting.
 Undergraduate students conducting thesis-level research may also apply.
 The SCCS-NY Selection Committee will select abstracts for presentation based on quality and relevance to conservation.
 Applications will be considered from any conservation-related field, including work in the natural sciences, social sciences, or the humanities.
 Only one abstract per person may be submitted for consideration.

 Applications for Talk, Speed Talk, and Poster Presentations are being accepted between March 2 - April 4.
+The application window closes at 11:59PM Eastern Time (NYC time) on Saturday, April 4th.
 Visit the conference application and registration site to submit your abstract and apply today!

 |March 2||Abstract submission & application opens|